jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-10-15.md

     * Adam

-*  ci-submissions@dasa.org.za:

-    * Robin (gmail and robboto)

 Tasks:

 * Lee to keep up to date: ✔
-* Can we drop the ci-submissions@ now? ✔ / ✘
+* Can we drop the ci-submissions@ now? ✔

 Reports:

 * Lee: Up to date.

 Notes:
+* Lee is unpublishing that account now.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DASA Shared Calendar